- Publications and resources

 The rules are changing

 The rules around manned free balloons and hot air airships are changing.
-Have your say on the proposed new rules via our Consultation Hub.
+Have a look at the new regulations on our flight operations regulations page.

 Also read minor amendments to Civil Aviation Order 95.54 which includes: